Of Course: Plot

 Marshall confesses to Lily of his regret that he pushed Robin to keep up with Barney's sexual activity after their breakup and his guilt over concocting a song: "bang, bang, bangity-bang".
 Barney tells Ted about his failure to develop a counter-strategy to Anita's book.
 Ted concocts a strategy, in song, to combine 17 dates into one "super-date", which Barney says is gooey and romantic.
 However, Ted also informs Robin, causing her to cancel her date with Don.
-Marshall is angry with Ted for crushing Robin; Ted and Barney had joined Marshall to sing "bang bang, bang, bangity-bang".
+Marshall is angry with Ted for crushing Robin; Ted and Barney had joined Marshall to sing "bang, bang, bangity-bang".
 Ted realizes he had been a jerk to Robin after her breakup with Barney; he and the gang go and hug Robin.

 Later at Barney's apartment, Lily yells at him about the occasions when Robin cried and vented her frustration at the shooting range after hearing Barney brag about his sexual conquests.
-Barney heads to the shooting range and apologizes for preparing a wonderful date for Anita when he had never treated Robin that way; he decides to let Robin and Don go on the "super-date", promising he will not sleep with Anita.
+Barney heads to the shooting range and apologizes for preparing a wonderful date for Anita when he had never treated Robin that way.
+He decides to let Robin and Don go on the "super-date", promising he will not sleep with Anita.

 Later, Anita confronts Barney for standing her up, but becomes flustered when he uses her own "No" strategy against her.
 Barney is defiant and Anita offers him compromise offers, the last of which prompts him to jump into the Hudson in an effort to keep his promise to Robin.
 After finishing his story, Barney is fined $500 for the misdemeanor, and watches the skyline as Don and Robin kiss during the fireworks display that marks the ending of the "super date".
-The following morning, Robin refuses to discuss the date with the gang, but then breaks into the "bang, bang, bang, bangity-bang" song; everyone joins in except for Barney, who enjoys being mocked himself for a change.
+The following morning, Robin refuses to discuss the date with the gang, but then breaks into the "bang, bang, bangity-bang" song; everyone joins in except for Barney, who enjoys being mocked himself for a change.